 net share <sharename> /cache:manual net share <sharename> /cache:BranchCache net share <sharename> /cache:documents net share <sharename> /cache:programs net share <sharename> /cache:none

-So if your friends are complaining about not able to access files when you are offline, tell them now you have configured it well.
-This feature had been there since Windows 2003 and is available in Windows XP as Offline files if I am not wrong.
+So if your friends are complaining about not being able to access files when you are offline, tell them now you have configured it well.
+This feature is available on all versions of Windows, including the consumer version.
+You can execute the same on Windows Terminal as well.

 I hope the post was easy to follow, and you were able to enable offline access via making the content offline in the network folders.
 Do you use the feature?